Autopilot Connection (NMEA0183)

 Check the Heading Sensor

-If the Pilot “overshoots” a Waypoint, make sure that you have setup a Waypoint Switching Radius large enough in TZ iBoat to allow the pilot to start the turn before it actually reaches the Waypoint.
-The Waypoint Switching Radius can be adjusted from the Routes Options.
+If the pilot overshoots waypoints during route navigation, check the Waypoint Switching Radius setting in TZ iBoat.
+This value must be large enough to allow the pilot to initiate the turn before reaching the waypoint.
+The Waypoint Switching Radius can be adjusted in the Settings → Routes.

 Summary

-• Make sure that TZ iBoat is connected to the Wi-Fi network of the Wireless Gateway
+- Ensure that TZ iBoat is connected to the Wi-Fi network created by the NMEA gateway.

-• Activate a route and make sure that XTE and CTS match on TZ iBoat and on the Pilot (display these two information on the pilot and compare with the information displayed in the Route Bar on TZ iBoat)
+- Activate a Route or Goto and confirm that XTE and CTS values match between TZ iBoat and the autopilot.
+Display these values on the pilot and compare them with the information shown in the Route Bar in TZ iBoat.

-• Make sure that the heading sensor is properly calibrated.
-Remember that a heading sensor that is offset by 3 or more degrees will cause the pilot to steer the boat by the same error.
+- Make sure the heading sensor is properly calibrated.
+A heading offset of 2-3 degrees or more will cause the autopilot to steer the vessel with the same error.